FieldTracks/website/_posts/2022-05-25-wire-protocol.md

 we instead focused on exploring what was possible.
 Our motto was simplicity over optimization.
 For scan-reports we went for a simple protocol.
 Interesting data such as MAC-addresses, UUIDs, min/max/avg signal strength was encoded in JSON.
 Almost 100 byte of data were needed per detected beacon.
 Of course, this can be reduced by compression.
-Still, such a report includes a lot of data that is neither processed and analyzed.
+Still, such a report includes a lot of data that is neither processed nor analyzed.
 Growing and compressing a JSON string consumes memory, whereas only 160 KiB of RAM are dynamically available.
 In addition, encrypting, fragmenting and transmitting larger MQTT-payloads puts significant stress on ESP32 devices.